elcolin/ft_irc/README.md

  This is our listening socket, it'll be listening for incoming connections and new client connections.

 # struct addrinfo / getaddrinfo
-We are going to see the use of getaddrinfo, who's objective is to give us a list of addresses, but we need to make sure it delivers only compatible addresses, here how to do so.
+We are going to see the use of getaddrinfo, who's objective is to give us a list of addresses that we can bind to our socket (or else it'll just take a random one on the system), but we need to make sure it delivers only compatible addresses, here's how to do so.

 ## How can I tell getaddrinfo I only want specific addresses?
 First we need to create an addrinfo structure: